CompEpigen/figeno/docs/content/describe_figure.rst

 Regions
 -------

 Regions are defined by chr, start and end.
 If end<start, the region will be shown in reverse orientation (from right to left).
 The color attribute will only be used if a chr axis track with style "arrow" is used.
 At least one region must be provided, but a key feature of figeno is that it allows several regions to be displayed at the same time.
-Tracks will be displayed independently for each region, except for hic and sv which can show interactions across regions, and bigwig and coverage whose scale can depend on all regions (depending on the chosen scale).
+Tracks will be displayed independently for each region, except for:
+* hic tracks if show_interactions_across_regions is set to True, in which case interactions will be shown across regions.
+* sv tracks which can show breakpoints across regions.
+* alignments tracks if link_splitreads is True, in which case all all alignments of a read will be linked, if the read has supplementary alignments.
+* for bigwig and coverage tracks, if the scale is set to "auto" (and not "auto per region"), the same scale will be used for all regions.